Maize milling: Best quality maize

 Industrial type mills can be constructed over one level, two levels, three levels or more, as existing buildings determine or as practical as the solution may be.
 High capacity mills normally require more levels to make use of gravity in moving product between mills and sifters.

-Another option to consider, is to place a small mill (500-1,000 kg/h) in a container.
+Another option is to place a small mill (500–1,000 kg/h) in a container.
 This is only recommended for special applications where buildings are problematic, where the mill needs to be moved from time to time to another location, where temporary power is used and where the mill is located in very remote areas.